Rich-Hall/sentinel1decoder/README.md

 import sentinel1decoder
 ```

-New - Level0File class wraps most of the below functionality, while also breaking the file into bursts of constant swath number/number of quads, to allow for easy handling.
+The Level0File class wraps most of the below functionality, while also breaking the file into bursts of constant swath number/number of quads, to allow for easy handling.

 Initialize a Level0File object:
 ```